Anne C. Benvenuti, Ph.D.

 Affiliated Scholar, University of Southern California, Center for Feminist Research, 2002–05 (interdisciplinary research in gender, brain, and women’s epistemology).

-Professor of Philosophy and Psychology (retired), Cerro Coso College, CA.
+Professor of Philosophy and Psychology (emerita), Cerro Coso College, CA.

 Spirit Unleashed: Reimagining Human-Animal Relations.
 Wipf & Stock (Cascade), 2014.